simon-anders/htseq/trunk/doc/alignments.rst

       of normalizing this, so that ``iv`` always adheres to the conventions outlined in :class:GenomicInterval.
 Especially, all coordinates are counted from zero, not one.

+   .. attribute:: paired_end

+      A boolean.
+True if the read stems from a paired-end sequencing run.
+(Note: At the moment paired-end data is only supported for the SAM format.)

 .. class:: AlignmentWithSequenceReversal( read_as_aligned, iv )